nnfelix/rn-technical-assignment/README.md

 - Randomized order of the digits on every render.
 - Implementing this exercise for both android and iOS

+## Submission Procedures

+- Host the project in your own VCS account of choice.
+- Send a link to the repository containing your submission.
+- You have to 5 days to make the submission.
+After this, we will have a follow-up interview to review the coding exercise.

 ## Sketches

 Sketch 1: For Part one and two